 5% deposits are back

-Thanks to the pandemic, mortgage lenders started requiring larger deposits for house purchases for added security.
-Deposit prices were upped to around 15%, and many found it hard to move on the property ladder.
+Due to the pandemic, mortgage lenders started asking for larger deposits as a means of security.
+Deposit prices were upped to around 15%, and many people found it hard to move on the property ladder.

 95% mortgages are still subject to the usual credit checks, but it means that you'd only need to save a 5% deposit to help you get on the ladder.
-The scheme is set to last until the end of 2022.

 Assessing the housing market

 The UK House Price Index is a good place to start when getting a feel for the housing market.
 It will tell you how property prices have performed over the last 12 months, and you can break it down by property type.

 When is the best time to buy?

-- Typically, the height of summer when people are away or Christmas when people are busier than usual tend to be the best times of year to buy.
+- typically, the height of summer when people are away or Christmas when people are busier than usual, tend to be the best times of year to buy.
 With less demand, there's less competition meaning prices should usually be lower.

-- Your personal circumstances will also dictate when it’s the best time to buy a house.
+- your personal circumstances will also dictate when it’s the best time to buy a house.
 Moving is often stressful, so avoid buying at other times of stress, like around the time of a wedding or if you're having a baby.

-- When you want to apply for a mortgage, showing you're financially stable is best, so try to avoid buying a house when you've just changed jobs or if your credit score needs some improvement.
+- when you want to apply for a mortgage, showing you're financially stable is best.
+So, try to avoid buying a house when you've just changed jobs or if your credit score needs some improvement.